WSE-research/microservice-updater/README.md

 port of this service by editing the variable `SERVICE_PORT` in the `.env` file.

+## Automatic registration of services
+In the directory `service_config` is a tool `init_services` that allows a user to register a list of services at his Microservice Updater.
+The configuration has to be done with the `service_config.json`, an example for registering a nginx service on localhost is provided.

 ## API endpoints
 The API provides the following endpoints:
 * `https://$HOST:$SERVICE_PORT/service`